Achiever-cosg/SkillSpire/README.md

 # SkillSpire  - EdTech Website

-SkillSpire is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) web application aimed at providing educational resources and tools for students and educators.
+SkillSpire is a full-stack MERN web application aimed at providing educational resources and tools for students and educators.

 ## Features